-Since Sunday was our one year anniversary (Monday’s post), I am making this week an anniversary-palooza.
+Since Sunday was our one year anniversary, I am making this week an anniversary-palooza.
 Well, not really, but just focusing today’s and Friday’s posts on more wedding stuff, the many DIYs we did.
 You can see all of these in action plus more wedding pics in our Style Me Pretty feature :)

 This was my favorite DIY of the wedding :)

 Instead of a magnet or postcard, I wanted our save-the-dates to be something that people could use for a little bit instead of just tossing them aside so a coaster was right up our crew’s alley.
-I bought 150 of these plain white chipboard ones on eBay but didn’t want them to be white so I tried to tea stain them.
+I bought 150 plain white chipboard coaters but didn’t want them to be white so I tried to tea stain them.
 They didn’t take it very well and since they are paper, you can’t let them soak for too long.
 I got a box of dark brown Rit, mixed up a bowl, and dunked a handful in.
 They darkened to the perfect light tan immediately and stopped so it was really quick to do all of them.
 I leaned them vertically in a cooling rack to dry.
-Enter Etsy.
-Etsy made my wedding.
-I heart Etsy.
-I got this vintage-y custom stamp and stamped each one in a dark brown ink.
+I got a vintage-y custom stamp and stamped each one in a dark brown ink.
 I tested all sorts of ink brands from Hobby Lobby with wet drinks on the extra coasters and none of them bled.
 I didn’t make a frame to make sure the stamp was centered, that’s what alot of extra coasters are for :) On the back I stamped a large oak tree in dark green ink, also eyeballed to center.
 I wanted our guests to refer to our wedding website but I was adamant to not have that on the invitation so this was the perfect place to add it.
 I ordered another custom stamp from Etsy along with these tags and tied them on with some twine.
 Again, I had extra so I chose the best 125 or so to send out.
 They were mailed in square Kraft envelopes.

 Vintage Invitation Stamps